 On 11 February 2019, the Leibniz Centre for Tropical Marine Research (ZMT) held a conference on Capacity Development at the Vertretung des Landes Bremen beim Bund in Berlin.

 Strengthening local capacities (capacity development) is gaining increasing importance in Germany's scientific landscape.
 Here the interests of science meet those of development cooperation and other departments.

 Capacity development is a long-term task, which many institutions in the State of Bremen have consciously integrated in their activities.
-As part of our event, highlighted the portfolio of capacity development in the state of Bremen.
-A selected number of institutions provided an insight into various forms of capacity development and a panel consisting of alumni and science strategists will discuss further requirements.
+Our event highlighted the portfolio of capacity development in the state of Bremen.
+A selected number of institutions provided an insight into various forms of capacity development and a panel consisting of alumni and science strategists discussed further requirements.